Improwised/kb.repairrabbit.github.io/content/inventory/how-to-check-stock-history-for-single-store.md

-“Inventory”
+Click “Inventory”
 ![How to check stock history for single store?](/images/inventory/how_can_i_check_stock_history_for_single_store/go_to_inventory.png)

-“View Stock”
+Click “View Stocks”
 ![How to check stock history for single store?](/images/inventory/how_can_i_check_stock_history_for_single_store/view_stock.png)

-Here, System will display stock’s record summary.
+Here, system will display stocks' record summary
 ![How to check stock history for single store?](/images/inventory/how_can_i_check_stock_history_for_single_store/system_will_show_the_stock_history.png)

-Select the store from top right corner to see the stock history.
+Select the store from top right corner to see its stock history
 ![How to check stock history for single store?](/images/inventory/how_can_i_check_stock_history_for_single_store/select_the_store_from_right_corner.png)

-Now, the system will display the stock history for the selected store.
+Now, the system will display the stock history for the selected store
 ![How to check stock history for single store?](/images/inventory/how_can_i_check_stock_history_for_single_store/system_sill_show_the_stock_history_for_single_selected_store.png)